Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 Let’s create a static boolean flag, for now.

-Modify our `index` method in our controller in `app/controllers/posts_controller.rb` to look like this:
+Modify the `index` method in `app/controllers/posts_controller.rb` to look like this:

 ```ruby
   # GET /posts or /posts.json